Ceridan/data-engineering-projects/01-data-modeling-with-posgresql/README.md

     python create_tables.py
     ```

-2. Run `etl.py` to execute the ETl pipeline:
+2. Run `etl.py` to execute the ETL pipeline:

    ```bash
    python etl.py
    ```

 If both steps are executed correctly without errors then the database is ready for analytic queries.

+## Dashboard for analytic queries

+`dashboard.ipynb` has examples of analytical queries against `sparkifydb`.

+Currently, you can run following queries:
+- How many unique users have Sparkify?
+How many free/paid users?
+- Find top 10 most popular songs to build top charts.
+- Report: Weekly statistics to understand how many songs users listen weekly and how many unique users use Sparkify.

+and of course you can write your own queries!